PMO-19 IPIC PhD Studentships – Biomedical Theme

-We have four prestigious PhD Studentships available that will commence in October 2019.
+We have five prestigious PhD Studentships available that will commence in September 2020.
 Students will join the Irish Photonics Integration Centre (IPIC), Ireland’s centre of excellence for research and innovation in photonics, as it undergoes a rapid expansion programme to grow to 220 researchers, to become one of Europe’s top photonics integration research centres.
 As part of a new centre award, four research multidisciplinary themes are launched, each of them based on more than 10 dedicated researchers.

-The Biomedical theme will now hire these four PhD students.
+The Biomedical theme will now hire these five PhD students.
 Each studentship will offer the opportunity for you to:

 Our research in the Biomedical Theme, led by IPIC Deputy Director Stefan Andersson-Engels, will address the development of ultra-compact image sensor technologies to advance medicine in a wide range of clinical specialities.

 We are now seeking five dynamic PhD students who will work together in an extended team of in total 13 dedicated researchers to tackle these scientific challenges and to help us achieve our goals in the following areas:

 All of the studentships will be based at University College Cork, the three first will be at Tyndall National Institute, while the fourth will be at Biochemistry.

 An annual student stipend of €18,500 applies for this successful candidate for this position.
 Yearly University Academic Fees will paid by the Tyndall National Institute.

 If you are interested in helping us achieve our ambition, complete and submit an application form and motivation letter, highlighting your preferred project.

 Step 1 - Click here to download and complete the Application form and indicate the Job Reference PMO-19

 Step 2 – Return the completed Application form, together with your CV and motivation letter to firstname.lastname@example.org.